nonsensecoding/puppet-puppet/README.md

 ### What puppet affects

 * includes sixt-cron module to ensure cron is up and running.
-* Puppet server module not working currently.
-DO NOT APPLY THIS MODULE ON A PUPPETSERVER!

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.
+no special requirements, except the standard requirements for puppet.

 ### Beginning with puppet